Learn Morse Code With This Morse Translator and Decoder

 Learning Morse code can be a fun and rewarding experience.
 It may seem daunting at first, but with practice, anyone can learn to interpret and transmit messages with dots and dashes.

-Use this helpful tool to translate between Morse code and text.
-To begin, please enter words or Morse in the Input box and press Translate.
+Use this helpful tool to decode between Morse code and text.
+To begin, please enter words in the input box and press Translate to Morse.

 HELPFUL HINTS FOR USING THE MORSE CODE TRANSLATOR